 Biography

 David F. Sorensen is an Executive Shareholder and Co-Chair of the Firm’s antitrust department.
-He graduated from Duke University (A.B.) and Yale Law School (J.D.), and clerked for the Hon.
+He graduated from Duke University (A.B.) and Yale Law School (J.D.) and clerked for the Hon.
 Norma L. Shapiro (E.D.
 Pa.).
-He concentrates his practice on antitrust and complex litigation.
+He concentrates his practice on antitrust and complex litigation, including Qui Tam cases under the False Claims Act.

+Mr. Sorensen has achieved notable success in multiple areas of the law.
 Mr. Sorensen co-tried Cook v.
 Rockwell Int’l Corp., No. 90-181 (D. Colo.) and received, along with the entire trial team, the “Trial Lawyer of the Year” award from the Public Justice Foundation for their work on the case, which resulted in a jury verdict of $554 million, after a four-month trial, on behalf of thousands of property owners near the former Rocky Flats nuclear weapons plant located outside Denver, Colorado.
 The jury verdict was then the largest in Colorado history and was the first time a jury had awarded damages to property owners living near one of the nation’s nuclear weapons sites.
-After extensive post-trial motions, the District Court entered a $926 million judgment for the plaintiffs.
-The jury verdict in the case was vacated on appeal.
-On a second trip to the Tenth Circuit Court of Appeals, Plaintiffs secured a victory with the case being sent back to the district court.
+The District Court entered a $926 million judgment for the plaintiffs.
+The jury verdict was vacated on appeal, but on a second trip to the Tenth Circuit Court of Appeals, plaintiffs secured a victory with the case being sent back to the District Court.
 In 2016, the parties reached a $375 million settlement, which received final approval in 2017.

 Mr. Sorensen played a major role in the Firm’s representation of the State of Connecticut in State of Connecticut v.
 Philip Morris, Inc., et al., in which Connecticut recovered approximately $3.6 billion (excluding interest) from certain manufacturers of tobacco products.
 And he served as co-lead class counsel in Johnson v.
 AzHHA, et al., No. 07-1292 (D. Ariz.), representing a class of temporary nursing personnel who had been underpaid because of an alleged conspiracy among Arizona hospitals.
 The case settled for $24 million.

-In 2017, the American Antitrust Institute (AAI) presented its Antitrust Enforcement Award to Mr. Sorensen and others for their work on the K-Dur case.
-In 2019, Mr. Sorensen and others were recognized again by the AAI for their work on the King Drug case, being awarded the Outstanding Antitrust Litigation Achievement in Private Law Practice.
-Mr. Sorensen and his team received the same award in 2020 for their work on the Namenda case.
+The American Antitrust Institute (AAI) has four times recognized Mr. Sorensen and others on his team for their outstanding work: in 2024 for Suboxone, in 2020 for Namenda, in 2019 for King Drug, and in 2017 for K-Dur.
 Also in 2020, Law360 named Mr. Sorensen a Competition MVP of the Year.
 Mr. Sorensen has presented at a number of symposia relating to antitrust issues in the pharmaceutical industry, including conferences in Philadelphia sponsored by HarrisMartin concerning “Pay for Delay” agreements.

 Professional Leadership